hanzki/goldfish/_drafts/delete-facebook-reddit.md

 ## Difficulties

 However, slowly over time my motivation and discipline started to wane.
 I noticed myself using more and more time on my phone.
-I still haven’t re-installed the facebook and Reddit apps I removed, but procrastination always finds a way.
+I still haven’t re-installed Facebook or Reddit, but procrastination always finds a way.

 In the absence of Facebook or Reddit, my phone usage shifted to other channels for distraction.
 At first, I found myself checking the LinkedIn news feed more often.
 Something I hardly ever did before starting this experiment.
 I also started